gazebosim/gz-sim/tutorials/spherical_coordinates.md

 ## Querying entities' coordinates

-When writing plugins, developers can use the `ignition::gazebo::sphericalCoordinates` helper function to query the current coordinates for any entity that has a pose.
+When writing plugins, developers can use the `gz::sim::sphericalCoordinates` helper function to query the current coordinates for any entity that has a pose.